mykelalvis/FT/Traveller/WORKING/Mongoose/Rim Expeditions.md

 a liquid state as a result of the immense pressures encountered there.
-Higher up in the atmosphere, which is composed mainly of hydrogen compounds, pressure eventually drops to the point where human- crewed space vessels can survive.
+Higher up in the atmosphere, which is composed mainly of hydrogen compounds, pressure eventually drops to the point where human-crewed space vessels can survive.
 Expeditions have occasionally been mounted into the depths of a gas giant’s atmosphere but operating any deeper than the upper layers is extremely dangerous.